openUC2/device-admin/README.md

 missing various functionalities.
 This tool provides a web browser interface for other functionalities needed by customers who operate openUC2 instruments, such as:

-- Wi-Fi network conntion management (which relies on NetworkManager)
+- Wi-Fi network connection management (which relies on NetworkManager)
 - Toggling remote assistance (which relies on Tailscale)
 - Software updates (which uses Forklift)